-IQ supports the analysis of baseline socio-economic conditions and assists in the evaluation and interpretation of quantitative and qualitative data and trends within this report.
+IQ supports the analysis of baseline socio-economic conditions and assists in evaluating and interpreting quantitative and qualitative data and trends within this report.
 This may include feedback and information from community engagement, Community Liaison Committees, and the SEMWG and KitSEMC.
-This SEMP references the appropriate ISV as it relates to the findings and aims to contribute to the understanding of the relationship with IQ wherever possible.
+This SEMP references the appropriate ISVs as it relates to the findings and aims to contribute to understanding the relationship with IQ wherever possible.

-For the 2023 SEMP Report, the interpretations and findings throughout the report were enhanced to include references to and considerations of their relationships to the ISVs.
-When the activities at the Project and the actions of Agnico Eagle were related to ISVs, the specific ISVs were highlighted and how those activities or actions were related.
+For the 2024 SEMP Report, the interpretations and findings throughout the report were enhanced to include references to and considerations of their relationships to the ISVs.
+When the activities at the Project and the actions of Agnico Eagle were related to ISVs, the specific ISVs were highlighted, as well as how those activities or actions were related.